State Research & Development

 We do not receive unsolicited submissions from unproduced writers.

-Professionally produced playwrights and agents should contact Resident Director Elena Carapetis
+Professionally produced playwrights and agents should contact our Resident Artist Elena Carapetis